 What Is Counterspell?

-In Fifth Edition DUNGEONS & DRAGONS, counterspell is a 3rd-level spell that can be cast as a reaction when a spellcaster sees a creature casting a spell.
-If the level at which counterspell is cast is equal to or higher than the level of the spell it is countering, that spell is automatically negated.
-If the spell that would be countered is of higher level than the counterspell, the creature casting counterspell must succeed a spellcasting ability check to achieve this.
-Thus, a 3rd-level counterspell might, with a good roll, negate a 7th-level finger of death, an 8th-level sunburst, or even the mighty wish spell.
-Or the caster might whiff the check and waste a 3rd-level spell slot.
-Or the caster might, anticipating the enemy is casting a more powerful spell, use counterspell at a much higher slot level for no real extra benefit.
+In Fifth Edition DUNGEONS & DRAGONS, counterspell is a 3rd-level spell that can be cast as a reaction when a spellcaster sees another creature casting a spell.
+If the level at which the spellcaster casts counterspell is cast is equal to or higher than the level of the spell they are countering, that spell is automatically negated.
+If the spell that would be countered is of higher level than the counterspell, the spell is only negated if the creature casting counterspell succeeds a spellcasting ability check.

 What’s Wrong With Counterspell?

 Due to its potential to trivialize an encounter, counterspell either becomes the focus of a party’s strategy, or it becomes worse than useless.
-Many Dungeon Masters have complained about this spell after the ignoble murder of one of their spellcasting villains prompted them to only ever run enemy spellcasters in groups larger than the number of player characters with access to this spell, invariably leading to no spellcaster ever achieving anything on either side because the only spell that is ever successfully cast is counterspell.
+Many Dungeon Masters have complained about this spell after the ignoble murder of one of their spellcasting villains, and many players complained that such an experience prompted their DM to only ever run enemy spellcasters in groups larger than the number of player characters with access to this spell, leading to an escalation of counterspell usage where everyone attempts to counter everyone else’s counterspell, resulting in the only spell that is ever successfully cast being counterspell.
 Turns are effectively wasted and frustrations rise because combat largely devolves into pointless sound and fury.
 It’s not even a nuclear deterrent; that would at least be more interesting because something would happen.

 Regarding that last point, it is possible to use creative narration to flavour the counterspell in a conceptually impressive way, changing it from a sad trombone moment to an opportunity to engage your players’ imaginations—our friend over at Sly Flourish has an exceptional article all about this which we highly recommend you check out.
 However, nothing is still nothing, no matter how much of it there is and how creatively it’s presented, and for many people this is an insufficient solution.